Code-Institute-Submissions/kellie-cat-fed-the-bees/README.md

 ## User Experience (UX)

-Free the Bees is a command line game played on one screen with elements that update to progress the game and give the user feedback.
-It is deployed to Heroku to ensure accessibility for users.
+Free the Bees is a command line application game played on one screen with elements that update to progress the game and give the user feedback.
+It is deployed to Heroku to ensure a seamless user experience for players.

 ### How to Play

 Free the Bees is inspired by the well-known game Battleships, with a few key differences.
 Instead of trying to hurt your opponent, the aim is to help the bees!

-1. Load the game and follow the prompts to read the instructions
+1. Load the game and follow the prompts to read the instructions.
-1. Enter a player name
+1. Enter a player name.
 1. Confirm you would like to play by answering 'Would you like to keep playing Free the Bees?' with Y.
 1. Guess a row and then a column you think the bee is stuck at
 1. Did you feed a bee?
 The program will tell you and then, when you have confirmed you would like to continue, you will see your guess in the hive.
 A bee if you found one, an empty hexagon if you missed.
-1. You have a limited amount of nectar (number of guesses) to help the bees
+1. You have a limited amount of nectar (number of guesses) to help the bees.
 1. If you have another urgent task, you can leave the game when asked 'Would you like to keep playing Free the Bees?'
 Enter N.

 ### Key information for the site